Xovee/cs-conf-stats/README.md

 1. EMNLP: Conference on Empirical Methods in Natural Language Processing.
 1. EMSOFT: International Conference on Embedded Software.
 1. Eurocrypt: International Conference on the Theory and Applications of Cryptographic Techniques.
+1. Eurographics: Annual Conference of the European Association for Computer Graphics.
 1. EuroSys: European Conference on Computer Systems.
 1. FAST: USENIX Conference on File and Storage Technologies.
 1. FM: International Symposium on Formal Methods.